clicon/clixon/datastore/README.md

 # Clixon datastore

-The Clixon datastore is a stand-alone XML based datastore used by Clixon.
-The idea is to be able to use different datastores.
+The Clixon datastore is a stand-alone XML based datastore.
+The idea is to be able to use different datastores backends with the same API.
 There is currently a key-value plugin based on qdbm and a plain text-file datastore.

 The datastore is primarily designed to be used by Clixon but can be used separately.